 Continued Negative Symptoms

 Whenever surgery is done on a particular joint, joint pain, various soft tissue conditions, and future degenerative conditions could arise.
-The procedure could also leave the patient stiffness or loss of range of motion.
+The procedure could also leave the patient with stiffness or loss of range of motion.
 If those symptoms aren’t addressed the patient could have chronic joint pain.

 The final reason has to do with the ACL graft itself.
 When a new ACL is put in, there is always a chance that the body will reject the new tissue.
-This could lead to more surgeries and other procedures in order to fix the problem.
+This could lead to more surgeries and other procedures to fix the problem.